adc-connect/adcc/docs/developers.rst

 - Interaction with the underlying linear algebra backend, i.e. the tensor library
 - A unified interface to import Hartree-Fock results into the tensor library

-In contrast the adcc Python module
+In contrast, the adcc Python module

 - Implements iterative numerical solver schemes (e.g. the Davidson diagonalisation)
 - Implements all working equations (Møller-Plesset perturbation theory and ADC matrix expressions)